winitzki/scall/tutorial/programming_dhall.md

 let idText : Text → Text = identity Text
 ```

-When constructing `idText`, we used the type `Text` as the type parameter.
+When constructing `idText`, we use the type `Text` as the type parameter.
 After that, the type `Text` is exposed to the outside code because it is part of the type of `idText`.

 When constructing a value `ep : Exists P`, we also need to use a specific type as `t` (say, `t = Text` or other type).